-As compensation for the sub-advisory services it provides to the Fund, the Advisor will pay the Sub-Advisor 100% of the net advisory fees paid by the Fund on net assets acquired in the Reorganization and 50% of the net advisory fees paid by the Fund on all other net assets of the Fund.
-For this purpose, "net advisory fees" mean advisory fees collected from the Fund (net of fee waivers due to expense caps) less any revenue sharing and asset-based fees paid to broker-dealers or custodians with assets in the Fund.
-The fee paid to the Sub-Advisor by the Advisor will be paid from the Advisor's management fee and is not an additional cost to the Fund.
-The Sub-Advisory Agreement is effective for an initial two-year period and continues in effect for successive twelve-month periods, provided that the Board of Trustees annually approves it for continuance.
-A discussion of the matters considered by the Board in connection with the approval of the Sub-Advisory Agreement is available in the Fund's annual report to shareholders for the fiscal year ended December 31, 2019.
+As compensation for the sub-advisory services it provides to the Fund, the Advisor pays SL Advisors 50% of the net management fee paid by the Fund to the Advisor.
+For this purpose, "net management fee" is defined as management fees less fee waivers due to the expense caps and any extraordinary expenses related to the management and sponsorship of the Fund, including but not limited to, regulatory, litigation and legal expenses as recorded on the financial statements of the Fund and Advisor.
+The sub-advisory agreement is effective for an initial two-year period and continues in effect for successive twelve-month periods, provided that the Board annually approves it for continuance.
+A discussion of the matters considered by the Board in connection with the approval of the sub-advisory agreement is available in the Fund's Annual Report to Shareholders for the fiscal year ended December 31, 2022.
+For the fiscal period from August 18, 2021 to December 31, 2021, and the fiscal year ended December 31, 2022, SL Advisors received \$0 and \$0, respectively, in sub-advisory fees for its services to the Fund.